ThatKidCooks/Soul-Bound/README.md

 - **/sb trust <player>** - Adds the player to a trust list that your hearts don't hurt them.
 - **/sb untrust <player>** - Removes the player from a trust list.
 - **/sb trustlist** - Tells you the players you have trusted.
 - **/sb ability** - Activates your special ability.
-We reckomend using Command Keys so that you can use a macro to activate this with a button press.
+We recommend using Command Keys so that you can use a macro to activate this with a button press.
 - **/sb help** - Tells you all the commands.
-- **/sb drain** - Drains the current heart you have equipt.
+- **/sb drain** - Drains the current heart you have equipped.

 ### Admin Commands:
 - **/soulbound** - Opens the heart gui that gives you all hearts.